adrianlzt/cerebro/devops/puppet/errores.md

 Warning: Not using cache on failed catalog
 Error: Could not retrieve catalog; skipping run
 Este error daba porque un manifest hacia un ensure_resource del package postgresql y luego el manifest client.pp lo volvía a definir.
 Parece que es un fallo de puppet.

+err: Could not retrieve catalog from remote server: wrong header line format One of your templates contains invalid syntax.
+Look for unintentional or invalid "<%" and ">%" strings.
+If you need to put these strings in templates you can use "<%%" and ">%%".